Savage-Game-Design/Across-the-Fence/README.md

 When building as a mission, all folders are simply copied into the mission.

 #### `maps`
 One folder for each map the gamemode will be on.
-Each folder includes the `mission.sqm`, as well as `description_map.inc` which is included into `description.ext` and `map_config`, which contains map-specific config stored at `missionConfigFile >> "map_config"`.
+Each folder includes the `mission.sqm`, as well as `description_map.inc` which is included into `description.ext` and `MapConfig`, which contains map-specific config stored at `missionConfigFile >> "MapConfig"`.

 One PBO is produced per map.